StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 ## Purpose of StatisticalRethingTuring.jl

-This `project` contains Julia versions of selected `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This `project` contains Julia versions of selected `code snippets` and `mcmc models` comparable to those in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
-This project is intended to assist with that aspect of learning the key ideas in StatisticalRethinking.
+This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.

-This project uses Turing as the underlying mcmc implementation.
+This Julia project uses Turing as the underlying mcmc implementation.

 ## Usage

 StatisticalRethinkingTuring.jl is a DrWatson project, with some added/re-purposed subdirectories:

-1. `models`, contains the Turing models,
+1. `models`, which contains the Turing models,
-2. `notebooks`, used to store Pluto notebooks and
+2. `notebooks`, is used to store Pluto notebooks and
-3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingTuring.jl repository)
+3. `exercises`, can be used to store the exercises (by default not stored)

-The `data` directory is only intended for locally generated data, exercises, etc.

-All example data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `srdatadir()`.
+The `data` directory is only intended for locally generated data, exercises, etc. All example data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `srdatadir()`.

 This leads to a typical set of opening lines in each script:
 ```